-- Secure Calendar Integration: Unlike ProtonMail, Tutanota offers a secure calendar that is independently encrypted yet still integrates with your secure email account.
+- Secure Calendar Integration: Unlike ProtonMail, Tutanota offers a public, secure calendar that is independently encrypted yet still integrates with your secure email account.

 Tutanota also runs a “freemium” model, which means they offer both a limited free version as well as a paid premium version.

 The free version of Tutanota gives you 1 GB of storage space, which is twice as much as you’ll receive with ProtonMail.

 Microsoft continues to develop one of the most comprehensive Gmail alternative on the market today.
 It’s slick, it’s free and best of all…

 In addition to getting a quality email provider with contacts and calendars, you’ll also get access to the suite of Microsoft apps that you’ve probably used over the past couple decades.